M3351AN/SPT-Fuyu/README.md

 SPT Fuyu is a tool developed to quickly bypass EFT install validate of SPT while u have not install EFT from BSG

-last tested in SPT 4.0.3
+last tested in SPT 4.0.4

+Theoretically, it can sustain support for subsequent versions of the SPT client launcher.

 ## Functions